Squareback Marsh Crab Care Made Easy With Fun Facts

 Image source – inaturalist┃Image by – harrisonjf

 In captivity, you can feed them hermit crab pellets, fish pellets or food made specially for crustaceans.
 Complement their diet with fruits and vegetables like zucchini, cucumber, spinach and strawberries.
-Prefer feeding brine shrimp and bloodworms and other types of meats, especially chopped fish.
+Prefer feeding brine shrimp and bloodworms and other types of meat, especially chopped fish.

 A study shows that wharf crabs grow better when they get a mix of foods, especially if their diet includes invertebrates.1